KhrystynaDubovyk/sdl_hmi_integration_guidelines/docs/Buttons/OnButtonPress/index.md

 !!! note

-The value of customButtonID is provided by SDL within the [softButton](../../common/structs/#softbutton) struct for some rpcs such as [UI.Alert](../../ui/alert)
+1. The value of customButtonID is provided by SDL within the [softButton](../../common/structs/#softbutton) struct for some rpcs such as [UI.Alert](../../ui/alert)
+2. OnButtonPress/OnButtonEvent -> If no “appID” -> SDL transfers notification to FULL apps only
+3. OnButtonPress/OnButtonEvent -> If “appID” is present -> SDL transfers notification to the named app, only if it’s in FULL or LIMITED (and ignores notification for BACKROUND & NONE even if there is “appID”)
 !!!

 ### Notification